janiavdv/lfs-weensyos/README.md

 # CSCI 1710 Final Project: Operating System Model

 ## Project Details
+We would recommend reading this document in our [GitHub repository](https://github.com/janiavdv/lfs-weensyos) for easier readability.

 Our final project models [cs300's WeensyOS](https://cs.brown.edu/courses/csci0300/2023/assign/projects/project4.html) project, which requires students to implement a small ("weensy") operating system.
 This involves virtual memory and pagetables, enforcing kernel/process isolation, and the functions `kalloc()`, `kfree()`, and `exit()`.

 The fundamental predicates in our model are: